afrasd/NITCONF/README.md

 ### 'To Review' Page
 - **Layout**: Displays assigned papers in a row-wise manner.
 - **Columns**:
-  1. **Thumbnail and Downloads**: Includes a paper thumbnail, 'Abstract' and 'PDF Download' buttons.
+  1. **Pdf id and Downloads**: Includes a pdf id, 'Abstract' and 'PDF Download' buttons.
   2. **Paper Title and Actions**: Shows the paper's title with 'Review' and 'Display All Reviews' options.
 'Review' opens a pop-up for rating, commenting, and final actions ('Accept', 'Reject', or 'Revise').
 'Display All Reviews' reveals all previous comments/reviews.
   3. **Status**: Indicates the current status of the paper (Accept/Reject/Pending).
   4. **Revision**: Shows the revision round of the paper (e.g., first, second).